tutebatti/pag-pdf/README.md

 # pag-pdf
 Bash skript to facilitate changing internal pagination of pdf-file.

+Based on and requires pagelabels-py (https://github.com/lovasoa/pagelabels-py).
-It is dependendent on pagelabels-py (https://github.com/lovasoa/pagelabels-py) and adds a text based user interface.

-It should be especially helpful with scanned books.
+Provides a text based user interface and should be especially helpful with scanned books.

+Usage: pag-pdf file.pdf